systechafrica/systechafrica.github.io/members/contributions.md

 After downloading the contributions template and filling it with data, click the **New Batch Contribution** link to open the window through which the template is uploaded back into the system.

-The following screenshot shows an example of a successful upload.
+The following screenshot shows an example of a successful upload:

 <img  alt="batch Contribution" width="90%" height="auto"  class="center"  src="../media3/contri6.png">

 **Tip**

 In the event of unagreeable data or tempered with template settings, the system will reject the upload through an error alert message in the troubleshooting window.